curif/trakt-list-maintain-radarr/README.md

 # trakt-list-maintain-radarr

-This program combines Radarr with Trakt to download and remove movies from your installation
+This program combines Radarr with Trakt to remove seen movies from your storage.

 My working pipeline start identifing a movie (for example seeing a trailer in youtube) and adding the movie to a Trakt list.
-Later mi Radarr installation detect the movie and download it, because I configure Radarr to see that list in Trakt.
+Later mi Radarr installation detect the movie and download it because I configure Radarr to see that list in Trakt.
 All is (almost) fully automated, but I want to remove the movie from the Radarr storage and from the Trakt list after I saw it.
 This script accomplish those tasks.

 # requeriments

 Please read the `requirements.txt` to understand the dependencies.

 In particular, the `trakt.py` library needs to connect this application to Trakt, and to give permissions to your Trakt user.
-For that you need to create a new application in Trakt to obtain your `id` and `secret`.
+For that you will need to create a new application in Trakt to obtain your `id` and `secret`.

 Goto https://trakt.tv/oauth/applications/new